OHIF/Viewers/docs/latest/extensions/lifecycle/pre-registration.md

 # Lifecylce Hook: preRegistration

-If an extension defines the `preRegistration` lifecycle hook, it is called before any modules are registered to the `ExtensionManager`.
+If an extension defines the `preRegistration` lifecycle hook, it is called before any modules are registered in the `ExtensionManager`.

 ```js
 export default {